 TGaz Editor: Change the text in P132L15-17 as follows

 #3535) Direction Measurement Parameters subelement.
-The requested AOA/AOD I2R/R2I parameters in the initial Fine Timing Measurement frame shall be the same as those requested in the IFTMR frame.
+The requested AOA/AOD I2R/R2I parameters in the initial Fine Timing Measurement frame are reserved.
 The L-RX field shall be set to the number of TRN units the RSTA needs for